UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Behaviour and errors

-Nesting can be applied only if token collection has a permission for nesting.
-If collection has no permission for nesting - "UserIsNotAllowedToNest" Error will be thrown.
+Nesting can be applied only if the token collection has permission for nesting.
+If the collection has no permission for nesting - "UserIsNotAllowedToNest" Error will be thrown.

 ```typescript
 await sdk.collections.creation.submitWaitResult({